LounesAl/streamlit-google-picker/README.md

 ## Examples

-See the `template-reactless` directory for a template that does not use [React](https://reactjs.org/).

 See the `examples` directory for examples on working with pandas DataFrames, integrating with third-party libraries, and more.

 ## Community-provided Templates